-These three stages of learning interact, each one with the other and compliments they way that God created children to learn.
+These three stages of learning interact, each one with the other, and complements the way that God created children to learn.
 Without knowledge there can be no understanding or wisdom.
 Knowledge and understanding are likewise necessary if there is to be wisdom.

 At this stage, young children are naturally inquisitive and are both willing and able to memorize and recite lots of material.
 It’s at this age when we help our children absorb tremendous amounts of information with historical and biblical timelines as well as master language with Latin – the Swiss Army Knife of languages – once you know Latin, learning many other languages becomes much easier.
 We also teach math basics – engrain a math fact in your mind once, you’ll know it forever!